 - Punch biopsy – a sharp, hollow device removes a small but deep sample of tissue

 - Incisional biopsy – only a piece of the lesion is removed

 - Excisional biopsy – the entire mole or growth and some tissue around it is removed with a scalpel

-Basal cell carcinoma rarely spreads to other places in the body.
-However, certain squamous cell carcinomas that are determined to be high risk may spread to lymph nodes and other organs.
-If your skin cancer is at high risk of spreading, you may be recommended additional blood tests imaging tests or even procedures to learn whether the cancer has grown deeper in the skin, spread to lymph nodes, or other parts of the body.
+Basal cell carcinoma, which begins in the lower part of the epidermis, rarely spreads to other places in the body.
+However, certain squamous cell carcinomas may spread to lymph nodes and other organs.
+If your skin cancer is at high risk of spreading, your doctor may recommend additional tests to learn whether the cancer has grown deeper in the skin or spread to lymph nodes or other parts of the body.
 Whether or not cancer is found in these areas helps determine the stage of your cancer.